We’ve created a deck cleaning page for informational purposes.

 - Hot water cleans a deck better than cold water: Not true.
 What cleans a deck effectively has nothing to do with the temperature of the water cleaning the wood and all to do with the chemical/s applied, how these chemicals are applied, how long they’re allowed to dwell, and how skilled, and experienced the pressure washing technician is.
-A hot water pressure washing rig with a LOT of pressure can do severe damage at the hands of an unskilled technician.
+Hot water pressure washing equipment combined with high PSI can cause severe damage to a wooden deck at the hands of an unskilled technician.

 - Deck cleaning chemicals will kill plants, bushes: No they will not.
-We always advise customers to wet their plants well the night before, the morning of.
-We then wet them again prior to cleaning, cover with plastic, then after cleaning we rinse them down again.
+We always advise customers to water their plants well the night before, the morning of.
+We water them again prior to cleaning, cover with plastic, then after cleaning we water them again.
 It is NOT advisable to do this in the hot summer months as the plastic will kill your plants.
 This method ensures plants are safe.

 - Cleaning a painted deck will damage the finish: An experienced deck cleaning technician will gently clean a deck without causing any type of damage.
-Now, if you applied a water based solid stain over an oil based and are having flaking issues, then yes, you’ll have paint flaking off like crazy.
+Now, if you applied a water based solid stain over an oil based and are having flaking issues, then yes, you’ll have paint flaking off in large amounts.
 We always inspect every project prior to cleaning so will point these issues out to you prior work commencing.

 - I don’t need to pressure wash my deck until i see mildew on it Not advisable.
 Once your deck is covered in mildew – mildew has already weakened the stain, sealer or paint.
 Oil based stains will be affected by mold to the point that stain will wear off by the time deck is cleaned.
 Water based deck stains will be weakened by mold, and mildew We recommend cleaning your deck twice a year to ensure mold, mildew do not have conditions to reproduce.
 The battle is constant with decks.